namanbhardwaj19/Whatsapp-AIBot/README.md

 **Set up the Twilio API:**

-Create a Twilio account.
+-Create a Twilio account.

-Get your Twilio WhatsApp sandbox number.
+-Get your Twilio WhatsApp sandbox number.

-Configure your conversation service webhook to point to your FastAPI app endpoint.
+-Configure your conversation service webhook to point to your FastAPI app endpoint.

 **Set up OpenAI API:**

-Create an OpenAI account.
+-Create an OpenAI account.

-Create an Assistant and provide knowledge base and prompt as System Instructions.
+-Create an Assistant and provide knowledge base and prompt as System Instructions.

-Get your OpenAI API key from the OpenAI platform.
+-Get your OpenAI API key from the OpenAI platform.

-Set your API key in your environment variables or directly in the code.
+-Set your API key in your environment variables or directly in the code.

 **Run the FastAPI server:**
-uvicorn main:app --reload
+- uvicorn main:app --reload

 OR

-just run run.py
+- just run run.py

 **Expose your local development server using ngrok for Twilio to access your webhook:**

-Install ngrok
+-Install ngrok

-Set auth token in ngrok config
+-Set auth token in ngrok config

-RUN ngrok http 8000
+-RUN ngrok http 8000

 Configuration:
 Add your OpenAI API key and Twilio credentials in the project’s .env file or as environment variables.

 **Usage:**

-Once the server is up and running, users can interact with the AI agent via WhatsApp.
+-Once the server is up and running, users can interact with the AI agent via WhatsApp.

-The agent will respond based on the conversation context and the knowledge base.
+-The agent will respond based on the conversation context and the knowledge base.